opensearch-project/documentation-website/_automating-configurations/security.md

 Because they have different backend roles, `alice` and `bob` cannot view each other's workflows or their results.

-If users do not have backend roles, they still can view other users' Flow Framework results as long as they have `flow_framework_read_access`.
-This is the same for users who have `flow_framework_full_access`, as it includes all of the permissions as `flow_framework_read_access`.
-Administrators should inform users that having `flow_framework_read_access` allows for viewing of the results from any workflow in the cluster, including data not directly accessible to them.
-To limit access to the workflows results, administrators should use backend role filters at the time the workflow is created.
-This ensures only users with matching backend roles can access results from those particular workflows.
+Users without backend roles can still view other users' workflow results if they have `flow_framework_read_access`.
+This also applies to users who have `flow_framework_full_access`, because this permission includes all of the permissions of `flow_framework_read_access`.

+Administrators should inform users that the flow_framework_read_access permission allows them to view the results of any workflow in the cluster, including data not directly accessible to them.
+To limit access to results of a specific workflow, administrators should apply backend role filters when creating the workflow.
+This ensures that only users with matching backend roles can access that workflow's results.